 Main dangers you face while camping:

 Three main dangers in your mind before solo camping are natural disasters, wilderness, and other human beings around you.
-The first two of them are not alone for a woman but a man, he is also scared of these hazards.
+The first two are not alone for a woman but a man; he is also scared of these hazards.

 A blizzard, if you’re camping in winters.
-A tree drop, if the weather is too windy and your tent is near the trees.
+If the weather is too windy and your tent is near the trees, a tree drop.
 But these are rare and not likely to happen if you go camping with proper research.

-But believe me, you’ll just get nightmares.
+But believe me, you’ll get nightmares.
 Nothing like this ever happened to me while solo camping.
 The number of such reported cases is also low.
-Still, you should have some know-how of self-defense to cope up with the bitter reality of our society.
+Still, you should have some know-how of self-defence to cope with the bitter reality of our society.